How do employers know you’re the right person for a job? Skills.

 - Phone etiquett

-Food service resume skills examples
+Food service skills

 Working in kitchens — whether you’re in the fanciest restaurant or a typical fast food chain — requires much more than ringing up orders and flipping burgers.
 Here are just a few of the food service skills that would make your resume more appetizing: